Sunday, October 20, 2024

 And the King shall answer and say unto them, verily I say unto you, inasmuch as ye have done unto the least of these my brethren, ye have done it unto me.

 More than that, in recent years, Melanie’s tremendous grief showed through every goofy thing she did, her smile and her laugh.
 When she wasn’t visibly mourning the loss of her beautiful daughters, she was expending the energy required to keep her emotions at bay.
-Melanie’s emotional body had been so wounded that to watch her go through it was difficult, to look at her squarely in the face was often painful, and to simply BE present with Melanie, sometimes felt like it was too much.
+Melanie’s emotional body had been so wounded that to watch her go through the horrifying pain of her grief was very difficult, to look at her squarely in the face was often too painful, and to simply BE present with Melanie, sometimes felt like it was too much.

-Hindus have what I think is a beautiful practice of bathing and adorning statues of their Gods, while joyfully imagining they are actually bathing and adorning those beings whom they love and honor.
-According to these scriptures from the Bible, Christians are given the same opportunity, except with fellow brothers or sisters, their friends and neighbors and even strangers and those they call enemies.
-Isn’t it comforting to know—according to his own words-- that when we did watch Melanie and when we really saw her and the challenges she faced, and when we were willing to do our best to just BE present with her-- faulty though it was because we’re only human—we were actually doing those things for Christ?
-Melanie provided us with opportunities to step outside of our boxes, to listen when the listening wasn’t easy and, and to love when it felt like indifference was the only path.
-Indeed, if you are a follower of Christ, you should offer up your prayers of gratitude for the assistance Melanie provided in the development of your relationship with your God.
+It comforts me to know that when we did keep-company with Melanie and when we really saw her and the challenges she faced, and when we were willing to do our best to just BE present with her-- faulty though it may have been because we’re only human—we were actually doing those things for Christ?
+Indeed, if you are a follower of His, you should offer up your prayers of gratitude for the assistance Melanie provided in the development of your relationship with your God.

 Melanie—my dear sister, my friend, my teacher, my confidant-- thank you for sharing your life with me.
-Thank you for helping me to love and accept myself when to do so felt unbearably hard.
+Thank you for showing me how to laugh at my goofiness and and for helping me to love and accept myself when to do so felt impossible.
 Thank you for making me feel special and loved, for feeding me and taking me in and for visiting me while I was imprisoned.
-And, last but in way least, thank you, Melanie, for being for me the voice and face and light of Christ.
+And, most important, thank you, Melanie, for being for me the voice and face and light of Christ.

 Amen.